ooni/spec/data-formats/df-008-netevents.md

 If you see another `connect` with the same `conn_id`, this means that the implementation is reusing connection IDs, and you should henceforth consider such ID as a new connection.

+Note that this is perfectly normal.
+A probe implementation MAY reuse the `conn_id` in the same measurement session.

 ## Example